DavidKric/semantic-reader-backend/README.md

 The Semantic Reader Backend provides API endpoints for document parsing, analysis, and semantic understanding.
 It uses FastAPI, SQLAlchemy, and follows clean architecture principles with proper separation of concerns.

+The backend uses Docling directly for document processing, providing a unified and simplified approach to PDF parsing, table detection, figure extraction, and more.
+This integration eliminates the need for custom pipeline orchestration and reduces complexity while maintaining the same output format.

 ## Project Structure

 The project follows a modern, modular structure: